 want more beef recipes?
 Try this easy Mongolian beef with a skirt or flank steak!

-I hope you enjoy this roast recipe! -Bobbi Jo
+I hope you enjoy this easy rump roast recipe! -Bobbi Jo

 Equipment